top of page

 Research

-Therapeutic resistance in breast cancer
+Therapeutic resistance in breast and ovarian cancer

 Nayaretal.jpg